praveen-sivadasan/Spring/SpringRest/RestAWS/README.md

 1. Develop a Spring Rest application using eclipse IDE or Spring Tool Suite.
 2. Connect the application to a local mysql server database.
 3. Integrate and create application build using Apache Maven 3.0.
-4. Verify the application is deplyed in Tomcat container and is functioning properly.
+4. Verify the application is deployed in Tomcat container and is functioning properly.
-5. We will be updating the application database connection details later using AWS RDS credentials.
+5. We will update the application database connection details later before deploying to cloud using Amazon RDS credentials.

 ### AWS Account - Sign up
 1. [AWS Signup Console](https://aws.amazon.com/console)